Subvolumes

 Mount options are of two kinds, generic (that are handled by VFS layer) and specific, handled by the filesystem.
 The following list shows which are applicable to individual subvolume mounts, while there are more options that always affect the whole filesystem:

-An example of whole filesystem options is e.g. space_cache, rescue, device, skip_balance, etc. The exceptional options are subvol and subvolid that are actually used for mounting a given subvolume and can be specified only once for the mount.
+Examples of whole filesystem options are e.g. space_cache, rescue, device, skip_balance, etc. The exceptional options are subvol and subvolid that are actually used for mounting a given subvolume and can be specified only once for the mount.

-Subvolumes belong to a single filesystem and as implemented now all share the same specific mount options, changes done by remount have immediate effect.
+Subvolumes belong to a single filesystem and, as implemented now, all share the same specific mount options.
+Also, changes done by remount have immediate effect.
 This may change in the future.

 Mounting a read-write snapshot as read-only is possible and will not change the ro property and flag of the subvolume.